asouvanlasy/drestation/_posts/2022-05-21-learning-unity-devlog.md

 I knew going into this that if I mindlessly followed a 4 hour long tutorial on YouTube, I wouldn't learn anything.
 My plan became to go step-by-step through the process, adding one feature at a time.

 Thankfully, I found an great tutorial series by [Pandemonium](https://www.youtube.com/playlist?list=PLgOEwFbvGm5o8hayFB6skAfa8Z-mw4dPV) on YouTube which fit my plan.
 Each video is a topic in of itself and is very digestable.
-This style of learning is proving to be effective since I can follow an episode and complete a feature each day.
-I can feel accomplished and motivated because I know I made progress.
+This style of learning is proving to be effective since I can follow an episode and add something new each day, creating a positive feedback loop.

 ## Roadmap